High Cholesterol Treatment in Live Oak, TX

 There are also many prescription medications available to those with high cholesterol levels.
 Various situations will call for different types of medication to be prescribed, so be sure to speak with Dr. Nguyen before adding any new cholesterol medicine to your regimen.

-If you are worried about your risk for high cholesterol, or would like to discuss other options for ongoing management and treatment of your cholesterol levels, please contact Alamo Wellness Alliance today at (210) 599-4086 to set up an appointment with one of our exceptional physicians!
+If you are worried about your risk for high cholesterol or would like to discuss other options for ongoing management and treatment of your cholesterol levels, please contact Alamo Wellness Alliance today at (210) 599-4086 to set up an appointment with Dr. Nguyen!